greenelab/sophie/new_model_seen_template/README.md

 | validation_frac | float: Fraction of samples to use for validation in VAE training|

 Parameters for intermediate files created.
 Names of files need to be specified:
+*Note: These file paths need to be created for the user in order to be used.*

 | Name | Description |
 | :--- | :---------- |